anveshkolluri93/validate-date/readme.md

 ## Usage

-The function accepts three parameters: a **date string**, a **"booleanResponse"** parameter and a **"dateFormat"** string.
-By default "booleanResponse"=false and the function returns strings (see below).
-If "booleanResponse" is set to true, the function returns "true" for validated dates and "false" for incorrect ones.
+The function accepts three parameters: a **date string**, a **"responseType"** parameter and a **"dateFormat"** string.
+By default "responseType"="string" and the function returns strings with information about the date string (see below).
+If "responseType" is set to "boolean", the function returns "true" for validated dates and "false" for incorrect ones.
 By default this function accepts dates on the formats "yyyy-mm-dd" and "mm/dd/yyyy", but other formats can be enforced by declaring it in the "dateFormat" parameter.
 The "dateFormat" parameter is case insensitive (e.g. YYYY/MM/DD is the same as yyyy/mm/dd).
 The only two separators accepted by now are "-" and "/".
 Only number can be used on the date (i.e. use 06 for June, not Jun or June).

 ```js